What are Visual Testimonials?

 One of my clients is one of the largest Driving Schools in Australia, and they get a LOT of testimonials come through their Facebook page on a regular basis.
 We have worked with their team to encourage testimonials.
 The driving instructors will also encourage the students to post if they are happy with their lessons or the service (but that is for another post…).

-These “testimonials” are posted publicly on their Facebook wall by the students, so they are in “open forum”.
+They post these “testimonials” publicly on their Facebook wall (with permission) by the students, so they are in “open forum”.
 But as you know, a “Post by Others” post does not go out on to the newsfeed – it sits on your Facebook Wall only.
 In this case, the social media admin will take a screenshot and re-post the testimonial on their Facebook Page so that it then goes out into the newsfeed to all of their fans.
 The student feels acknowledged, the driver gets a pat on the back – and the company gets to show how pleased their students are.
 It is a 3 way win!

 The last example is from my own website, where I display testimonials – you can see some of them on this page.